The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 Implementation strategies

-Obstacles to implementation
+Barriers to implementation

-2. To carry out the single case study, we used:
+2.To carry out the unique case study, we used:

-One-on-one interviews with physicians, managers and nurses
+Individual interviews with doctors, managers and nurses

 Online survey with nurses and respiratory therapists

-Socio-demographic questionnaires
+Sociodemographic questionnaires

 Signs and symptoms of clinical deterioration